Boyd-Thurston/storybook-dungeon-crawler/README.md

 ## Learning objectives:
 - create a large react app making use of many components
+- Experiment with a large volum of z-indexed elements
 - tie authentication into every aspect of the app
 - create savable gameplay